CERTIFICATE OF DEPOSITS

 HEALTH SAVINGS ACCOUNTS (HSA)

 HSA is an individual account for individual healthcare.
 The benefits of this account are Expanded Availability, Contribution Options, Tax Free Benefits, Flexibility in Spending, Year-to-Year Savings, Individual Ownership.
 Customer must be enrolled in a High Deductible Health Plan.
 Click here for our rates.
+Click here for items covered by HSA Accounts.

 - $50.00 minimum deposit to open account